RAKWireless/wisblock-node-red/interface/rak5802/rak5802_modbus/README.md

 - **read RAK1901**

-​	this part read temperature and humidity data from RAK1901 by reading holding register.
+This part read temperature and humidity data from RAK1901 by reading holding register.

-​	`READ RAK1901` is a Modbus-read node you should set `FC` to `READING HOLDING REGISTER`.
+`READ RAK1901` is a Modbus-read node you should set `FC` to `READING HOLDING REGISTER`.

-`	Quantity` specifies the quantity of registers to be read.
+`Quantity` specifies the quantity of registers to be read.

 <img src="assets/read_rak19001.png" alt="read_rak19001" style="zoom:67%;" />